 To start the process of becoming a member, you can fill out the contact form to your right.
 You can apply under the following conditions:

-- You agree with our Party principles and accept our constitution.
+- You agree with our Party programme and accept our constitution.

 - You are not a member of another a political party.
 Exceptions can be discussed, e.g. for foreign communist parties/youth, if you inform us in advance.